kingparra/hpfp/09_-_lists/notes.rst

 9.7 List comprehensions
 -----------------------

+..
+From the 2010 Haskell Language Report

+..
+3.11 List Comprehensions

+.. aexp → [ exp | qual1 , . . . , qualn ] (list comprehension, n ≥ 1 )
+.. qual → pat <- exp                      (generator)
+..      | let decls                       (local declaration)
+..      | exp                             (boolean guard)

+..
+A list comprehension has the form [ e | q1 , . . . , qn ], n ≥ 1 , where the qi
+.. qualifiers are either

+.. * generators of the form p <- e, where p is a pattern (see Section 3.17) of type
+..   t and e is an expression of type [t]
+.. * local bindings that provide new definitions for use in the generated
+..   expression e or subsequent boolean guards and generators
+.. * boolean guards, which are arbitrary expressions of type Bool.

+..
+Such a list comprehension returns the list of elements produced by evaluating e
+.. in the successive environments created by the nested, depth-first evaluation
+.. of the generators in the qualifier list.
+Binding of variables occurs according
+.. to the normal pattern matching rules (see Section 3.17), and if a match fails
+.. then that element of the list is simply skipped over.
+Thus:

+.. [ x | xs <- [ [(1,2),(3,4)], [(5,4),(3,2)] ], (3,x) <- xs ]

+.. yields the list [4,2].

+..
+If a qualifier is a boolean guard, it must evaluate to True for the previous
+.. pattern match to succeed.
+As usual, bindings in list comprehensions can shadow
+.. those in outer scopes; for example:

+.. [ x | x <- x, x <- x ] = [ z | y <- x, z <- y]

 List comprehensions are used to create a new list by taking the members of an existing "source" list, and applying filters or transformations to it.